synesteesia/pathAlgorithms/documentation/implementationDocument.md

 The program reads .map files that can be found on site: https://www.movingai.com/benchmarks/grids.html

-The program prints various results comparing the algorithms as output.
 In the maps a dot represents acceptable directions for movement, other letters are walls.

 ## Expected time and space complexities of the program